drbean/edit/steve/shopping.md

 ## Format of essay

+We are going to use the ``scientific'' IMRD format to write our report, even though the experiment/experience we are writing about is personal.

+Suppose you are going to write about buying small gas cylinders for a portable gas stove which you cook rice on at QuanLian.

 1. Introduction: Why?
 What have I and other people done and said?
 Subjective

    Using a small portable gas stove to cook rice.